kennethaar/LogseqQuickAdd/README.md

 # CaptureToLogseq
-AutoHotKey script to capture to Logseq
+AutoHotKey script to capture to Logseq.

+Your clipboard is added as default text.
+After OK it adds TODO.
+Then it tries to switch to Logseq.

 ![image](https://github.com/kennethaar/CaptureToLogseq/assets/5931199/9deeff67-728f-460f-b883-389c5beaf3bb)